jamtur01/jamtur01.github.com/data/resume.md

 SYNOPSIS
 --------

-James is an experienced Operations and Security guy with over twenty years of experience in startups, banking, finance, pharmaceutical, telecommunications and outsourcing.
+James is an experienced Operations and Security professional with over twenty years of experience in startups, banking & finance, pharmaceutical, telecommunications and outsourcing.

 He has managed operations and security teams, worked as an architect on large scale